DataDog/documentation/content/en/infrastructure/containers/amazon_elastic_container_explorer.md

 ### Extracted tags

-In addition to the tags you have [configured][9] in your Datadog agent, Datadog generates additional tags based on resource attributes, which can assist in your searching and grouping needs.
+In addition to the tags you have [configured][9] in your Datadog Agent, Datadog generates additional tags based on resource attributes, which can assist in your searching and grouping needs.
 These tags are conditionally added to resources when relevant.

 #### All resources